Try it out

 Rendering a shared project is accomplished in almost the same manner as the embedded blocks method.
 In this case though,

-In the HTML, you can store the shared project id in a pre
+In the HTML, you can store the shared project id in a pre element as a data attribute.

 <pre data-packageid="_HjWJo9eHjXwP"></pre>

-attribute and pass it along as the packageId
+Then, read the data-packageid attribute and pass it along as the packageId field in the options of the renderblocks message.

 f.contentWindow.postMessage({